 But how do you get into an accessibility state of mind?

-Accessibility State Of Mind
+Accessibility State of Mind

 Accessibility starts with the basics.
 Before you start getting into specifics about alt text, focus order, etc., it all starts with basic information about designing for accessibility in general.